deepakcdo/JetFuelExecute/README.md

 * Every FunctionExecutor is an independent class so can be tested throughly on its own.
 * DefaultJetFuelExecuteService can be used for integration test as this does not connect to any middleware.

+# JetFuelView
-Note:- JetFuelView - https://github.com/deepakcdo/JetFuelView (https://jetfuel.solutions/) is an independent tool.
-JetFuelExecute can be used without JetFuelView
+JetFuelView - https://github.com/deepakcdo/JetFuelView (https://jetfuel.solutions/) is an independent tool.
+JetFuelExecute can be used without JetFuelView.
+JetFuelView will make monitoring and developing against Amps easier and fun.